psmak3/psmak3.github.io/_posts/personal/2017-02-06-personal-snowday.md

 Snow day!!!!
 A day were all of Seattle crumbles into the fetal position and shuts down for the day.

-One city's weakness fo the elements is another man's reward; NO WORK TODAY!!!
+One city's weakness of the elements is another man's reward; NO WORK TODAY!!!